 (1) Complainant.
-An individual who is alleged to be the victim of conduct that could constitute sexual harassment, which includes students, employees, applicants for admission or employment, alumni participating in alumni events, and guests or visitors participating in school activities such as sporting events.
+Individual(s) who is alleged to be the victim of conduct that could constitute Title IX sexual harassment or sexual misconduct.

 (2) Respondent.
-An individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment, including students, employees, applicants for admission, and applicants for employment.
+An individual who has been reported to be the perpetrator of conduct that could constitute Title IX sexual harassment, including students, employees, applicants for admission, and applicants for employment.